WildernessLabs/Documentation/Hardware/Circuits/Primer/Part2/index.md

 title: Part 2 - Practicals of Electrical Theory
 ---

 In part 1 of our electronics primer we got an understanding of the physical nature of electricity.
-In this part, we're going to start to look at some of the practical aspects that arise from the atomic behavior of electricy.
+In this part, we're going to start to look at some of the practical aspects that arise from the atomic behavior of electricity.

-## Measuring Electricty; Amount and Force
+## Measuring Electricity; Amount and Force

 When talking about electricity and working with electronic circuits, there are two aspects that describe current that are important:

  * **Amperage** - Measured in amps, this is the quantity of electrons that are being moved.
- * **Voltage** - Measured in volts, this is the amount of force in which those electrons are bing moved.
+ * **Voltage** - Measured in volts, this is the amount of force in which those electrons are being moved.

 Water is used as a common analogy here.
 Imagine a waterfall; the width of the waterfall determines the quanity of water that is moving, and the height of the waterfall determines the pressure, or force, of the water at the bottom.

+[illustration of waterfall, height/width]

 ### Amperage (Amperes/Amps/A)